 Here’s how you can manually install Windows updates:

-- Begin by visiting the Microsoft Update Catalog website at https://www.catalog.update.microsoft.com/.
+- Update Catalog: Begin by visiting the Microsoft Update Catalog website at https://www.catalog.update.microsoft.com/.
+Search for the desired update using its KB number.

-- To confirm successful installation, navigate to “Settings,” then “Update & Security,” and finally click on “View update history.”
+- View Update History: To confirm successful installation, navigate to “Settings,” > “Update & Security,” > “View update history.”
 The installed update should appear in this list with a status of “Successful.”

 Frequently Asked Questions